mjordan/islandora_workbench_docs/docs/deleting_media.md

 ### Deleting media using media IDs

+!!! note
+    Drupal does not allow a user to delete or modify media files unless the user originally created (or is the owner) of the file.
+This means that if you created a media using "user1" in your Workbench configuration file, only "user1" can delete or modify those files.
+For `delete_media` tasks, the value of `username` will need to be the same as the username used to create the media.
+If the username defined in a `delete_media` task is not the same as the Drupal user who owns the files, Drupal will return a `403` response, which you will see in your Workbench logs.

 You can delete media and their associate files by providing a CSV file with a `media_id` column that contains the Drupal IDs of media you want to delete.
 For example, your CSV file could look like this:

 ```text